randybondsjr/easy-thumbnail-creator/README.md

 ## Recommended (not required)
 1. [Bootstrap](http://getbootstrap.com) -- not required, but html built with it in mind

+## Installation
+Install on any PHP Server by forking or downloading zip.

 ## Future
 1. **Resize and Crop User Uploaded Images** - Currently the user uploaded images are simply cropped, not resized and then cropped.
 Eventually, this should be added.